pobstudio/gateway/README.md

 ## Philosophy

-POB artworks are not stored in a decentralized artwork, however, the means to create a POB artwork is.
+POB artworks are not stored in a decentralized network, however, the means to create a POB artwork is.
 The generative algorithmn is stored on-chain and open-sourced and all the metadata to create a POB artwork is stored on the blockchain in the transaction metadata.

 In a roundabout way, your artworks are decentralized.